 Do you worry about your toddler, child, or pet slipping and falling in the pool?

 That’s precisely what a fence is there to prevent.
-As long as you ensure that the gate is closed at all times, it’s a pretty foolproof method of preventing anyone from falling in.
+As long as you ensure the gate is closed at all times, it’s a pretty foolproof method of preventing anyone from falling in.

-But how do you choose a pool fence?
+But how do you choose a pool fence, and what goes into pool fence installation?
 There are countless types, styles, and ways of placing a fence.
-Let us break it down to help you select the fence for your brand new pool.
+Let us break it down and discuss the different pool fencing options for in-ground and above ground pools.

-First of all, let’s go over the things you have to do — the regulations for pool fences.
+First, let’s go over what you have to do — the regulations for pool fences.
 These are in place to ensure that children cannot get to the pool without your assistance.

 Remember that rules differ from state to state, so please check your state’s website.
 However, in general, these rules apply to most states.